Digital Rebel

 What I actually want is an AI team that does most of the work.

-Marketing, social, content, outbound, follow-up, qualification — all of it running while I'm deep in a client project.
-Then when a prospect shows up on my calendar, everything before the meeting is already handled.
+Marketing, social, content, outbound, follow-up, qualification.
+All of it running while I'm deep in a client project.
+Then when a prospect shows up on my calendar, everything before the meeting is already done.

 My job shrinks to two things: approving what goes out, and deciding where we're pointing.
 Taste, tone, which deals to chase.
-That's it.
-Everything else should happen without me being in the middle of it.
+Everything else runs without me in the middle.

 That's where I'm trying to get.
 The rest of this page is an honest look at how far I actually am.